-Experimental design for the field trial will be a randomized complete block with 5 replications.
-Analysis of variance will be performed using the MIXED procedure in SAS.
+Experimental design for the field trial was a randomized complete block with 5 replications.
+Analysis of variance was performed using the GLIMMIX procedure in SAS.

-Percent weed cover will be estimated through the point intercept method to assess weed presence in field plots (Elzinga et al., 2001).
-Briefly, weed cover is measured by point intercept based on the number of "hits" on the weed species out of the total number of points measured along a transect line, and expressed as a %.
-The measurement will be started one month after planting of cover crops, and will be continued at monthly intervals until cover crop termination and at biweekly intervals during the cash crop season.
+Percent weed cover was estimated through the point intercept method to assess weed presence in field plots (Elzinga et al., 2001).
+Briefly, weed cover was measured by point intercept based on the number of "hits" on the weed species out of the total number of points measured along a transect line, and expressed as a %.

-Cover crop biomass: Just before termination, cover crop biomass will be hand harvested from 1 m2 area within each plot to determine dry weight.
+Cover crop biomass: Biomass was hand-harvested from 0.5 m2 area at 115 and 144 days after planting of cover crops.
+Just before termination, cover crop biomass was harvested with a carter forage harvester from 7.43 m2 (80 ft2) area within each plot to determine dry weight.

-Cash crop (Soybean) performance: Soybean biomass will be estimated from 1 m rows during the vegetative growth period of the crop (1 month after planting) and at maturity from each plot.
-Seed yield will be estimated at maturity.
+Cash crop (Soybean) performance: Soybean biomass was estimated from 1 m rows during the vegetative growth period of the crop (1 month after planting).
+Seed yield was estimated at maturity.

 Soil health analyses